-Although a loss of SAR habitat is expected because of the Project, with proper implementation of the avoidance and mitigation measures recommended in this EIS, it is anticipated that impacts to SAR individuals will be avoided, and breeding/roosting habitat will remain available in adjacent lands after project completion.
+Although a loss of wildlife habitat is expected because of the Project, with proper implementation of the avoidance and mitigation measures recommended in this EIS, it is anticipated that impacts to wildlife individuals will be avoided, and breeding/roosting habitat will remain available in adjacent lands after Project completion.

-Further consultation with regulatory authorities is recommended as the project advances and more detailed design and staging information becomes available to ensure that impacts are appropriately considered and addressed.
+Further consultation with regulatory authorities (i.e., MECP, City of Ottawa, NCC) is recommended as the project advances and more detailed design and staging information becomes available to ensure that impacts are appropriately considered and addressed.